zxbodya/di1/readme.md

 - `user` (depends on: `session`)
 - `cart` (depends on: `user`, `products`)

-And request specific `session` implementation registered in child container, following will happen:
+But `session` in request specific, and so implementation is to be registered in a child container(created per request),

+the following will happen:

-1. `products` service would be created once and will be reused across all requests
+1. `products` service would be created just once and will be reused across all requests
-2. but `cart` and `user` services will be created for each session separately
+2. `cart` and `user` services will be created for each session separately